 - Oil a 7 x 5 inch baking dish and spread the batter evenly into the dish.

 - Top with chopped chocolate or chocolate chips, if desired.

 - Bake for 20-25 minutes (I like mine right at 20, even if they are a bit underdone).

 - Cool 5-10 minutes before cutting to ensure best structure.

-I like to use these glass Pyrex dishes for baking smaller brownie batches.
+I like to use these glass Pyrex dishes for baking smaller brownie batches like this one.

 For a little extra sweetness, top these with some chopped chocolate or chocolate chips.
 I will sometimes add a little extra 'oomph' with this:

 1 t. brown rice or maple syrup

 Mixing the dry ingredients...

 Add in the sweet potato mixture...